awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_Spring_RDS_ Rest/Readme.md

 #### Using the AWS Cloud Development Kit

 Using the AWS AWS Cloud Development Kit (AWS CDK), you can set up the resources required for this tutorial.
-(The CDK instructions will go here).
+For more information, see [CDK instructions](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/cdk/aurora_serverless_app/README.md).

 ## Understand the AWS Tracker React application